SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "You're welcome," Fluttershy said with a smile.

-With that Pinkie trotted out of the room, making her way downstairs.
+With that, Pinkie trotted out of the room, making her way downstairs.

 She turned the corner at the bottom of the stairs and sees Rainbow walking towards her.